Search

 4. During Illness or Stress

-Illness and stress can cause fluctuations in blood sugar levels due to hormonal changes in the body.
+Illness and stress can cause fluctuations in blood sugar monitoring levels due to hormonal changes in the body.
 Increased monitoring during these times can help manage unexpected changes.
 The ADA recommends checking blood sugar levels more frequently when experiencing illness, as both can lead to elevated glucose levels.

 5. Before Bed